JGCRI/pygcam/docs/source/conditional-xml.rst

 project based on the value of a configuration variable.
 For example, you might use different options in your project or scenario XML files depending on whether you are running individual GCAM scenarios or a Monte Carlo Simulation.
+Note that you can set configuration variables in ~/.pygcam.cfg, or as environment variables, which are imported into the configuration variable space with a leading ``$`` to distinguish them from "normal" configuration variables.

 The individual file types supporting Conditional XML describe the elements that can be made conditional.
 This file serves to consolidate the documentation of